The Magic of Merino

 Naturally antibacterial and odor resistant

-Naturally durable and stain resistant
+Naturally stain resistant

 Merino fiber has a protective layer that prevents stains from being absorbed.
 It’s static-resistant nature also means it picks up less dust from the air.

 Merino wool vs. traditional wool